What Is Worldliness?

 Worldliness in this sense could involve many sub-categories, e.g., materialism—the ambition of laying up treasures on earth (Mt.
 6:19ff), the passionate desire for wealth (1 Tim.
 6:9-10), or subscribing to the ideology of “eat, drink, and be merry” (Lk.
 12:19).
 Such worldly persons are like beastly “creatures without reason,” who function more on the level of animals than rational human beings (2 Pet.
 2:12), who should have a sense of eternity in their hearts (cf. Eccl.
 3:11).

-The “flesh-over-Spirit” worldly are those who mentally or physically indulge in forbidden sexual pleasures, or who entice others by flirtatious and lewd flouting of their own flesh.
-As Justice Potter Steward once said regarding obscene material, one may not be able to formulate a succinct definition of “fleshly worldliness,” but he certainly knows it when he sees it.
+The “flesh-over-Spirit” worldly are those who mentally or physically indulge in forbidden sexual pleasures or who entice others by flirtatious and lewd flouting of their flesh.
+As Justice Potter Steward once said regarding obscene material, one may be unable to formulate a succinct definition of “fleshly worldliness,” but he certainly knows it when he sees it.

 Time over eternity